theRealAph/ScopeLocals/README.md

 In this JEP we'll propose a new construct, the extent local variable, which is bounded by (defined in? during?) a specific extent.

-In summary, extent locals fix these problems with:

-* Sharing, not mutation
-* Automatic memory management, not manual

-## Description

-In this JEP we propose an extent local variable.

 An extent local value is a lightweight way to store, transmit, and restore context.
 Context can be anything from a business object to an